 Schedule: Workouts on Tuesday and Thursday evenings.

 Dayton Wolverines Track Club

-About: The Dayton Wolverines Track Club (DWTC) was formed in 2009 by Head Coach, Keith Ways, with the initial purpose of providing an avenue for youth to learn the fundamentals of running track and staying healthy.
-Since that time, DWTC has evolved into a non-profit, faith-based organization with a rich tradition of developing well-rounded youth destined for success, and our motto is “we turn no child away”. —– Coach Keith, considers himself a public servant who pledges to utilize his talents and skills to teach youth the fundamentals of track and field, cross country and indoor track.
+About: The Dayton Wolverines Track Club (DWTC) was formed in 2009 by Head Coach Keith Ways, with the initial purpose of providing an avenue for youth to learn the fundamentals of running track and staying healthy.
+Since then, DWTC has evolved into a non-profit, faith-based organization with a rich tradition of developing well-rounded youth destined for success, and our motto is “we turn no child away”. —– Coach Keith considers himself a public servant who pledges to utilize his talents and skills to teach youth the fundamentals of track and field, cross country, and indoor track.
 His philosophy is to instill a winning but humble attitude in every youth he coaches.
-As a strong Christian-believer, Coach Keith understands the impact of teaching and reinforcing biblical principles in the youth.
-He will tell you that faith and obedience, more than anything else, has contributed to the team’s continued success.
-Additionally, DWTC uses various opportunities to show youth how to partner with and value their community by volunteering and participating in local events. —– DWTC has a committed volunteer coaching staff that helps Coach Keith to fulfill the vision, mission and goals.
+As a strong Christian believer, Coach Keith understands the impact of teaching and reinforcing biblical principles in the youth.
+He will tell you that faith and obedience, more than anything else, have contributed to the team’s continued success.
+Additionally, DWTC uses various opportunities to show youth how to partner with and value their community by volunteering and participating in local events. —– DWTC has a committed volunteer coaching staff that helps Coach Keith to fulfill the vision, mission, and goals.

 Website / Contact: Coach Keith Ways, http://daytonwolverines.com/index.html

 About: The Hermes Running Club began in the spring of 2014.
 The brainchild of Tipp XC parent Melissa Sinning, this youth running club focuses on kids ages 12 and under.
 The club meets once weekly beginning in June and culminates with a mock cross-country meet at Kyle Park.
 The club is free and sponsored by Alliance Running, Tipp XC, and the Ohio River Road Runners Club.